 Tacoma vs Tundra: What They’re Best For

-When it comes to towing, how much are you towing?
-If you’re towing less than 4,000 lbs you can get away with just a Tacoma.
+If you’re towing less than 4,000 lbs, you can get away with just a Tacoma.
 But, if you’re ever towing 4,000 lbs or more you’ll want a Tundra.
 Why?
-The Tundra has a much larger, much more powerful V8 engine, and a weighs more.
-The Tundra is also designed with more towing in mind, and as such tows heaver loads much easier than the Tacoma.
+The Tundra has a much larger, much more powerful V8 engine.

-Lastly, if you don’t actually need a pick up, and just want to commute with one, get a Tacoma.
-They’re much more fuel efficient and you really don’t need a full-size pick up truck to commute to work every single day.
+Last, if you don’t need a pickup, and just want to commute with one, get a Tacoma.
+They’re much more fuel efficient and you really don’t need a full-size pickup truck to commute to work every single day.

 Which Suits You Best?